michaelgrosner/tribeca/README.md

 To rebuild the application with your modifications, see `make help` and choose a target.

-To pipe the output to stdout, execute the application in the foreground with `./K.sh`.
+To pipe the output to stdout, execute the application in the foreground with `./K.sh --naked`.

-To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start`.
+To ignore the output, execute the application in the background with `screen -dmS K K.sh` or with the alias `make start` or simply `./K.sh`.

 ### Unreleased Changelog: